amerpersonal/Tickets4Sale/README.md

 - [TicketOrderMapRepository](https://github.com/amerpersonal/Tickets4Sale/blob/master/src/main/scala/tickets4sale/repository/TicketOrderMapRepository.scala) - used for tests.
 Reservation data is stored in memory, in a form on map, which is updated on each reservation.
 - [TicketOrderDatabaseRepository](https://github.com/amerpersonal/Tickets4Sale/blob/master/src/main/scala/tickets4sale/repository/TicketOrderDatabaseRepository.scala) - maintains data about ticket reservations in Postgres database.

 TicketOrderEmptyRepository is then set as dependency for creating [TicketOrderService](https://github.com/amerpersonal/Tickets4Sale/blob/master/src/main/scala/tickets4sale/services/TicketOrderServiceFactory.scala).
 We must inject repository to create a service factory, which will create a service for us.
 This pattern can be used in Scala.
-Of course, expect of this, we could use Guava or other library for dependency injection.
-I just wanted to show this simple, but yet powerful option.
+Of course, except of this, we could use Guava or other library for dependency injection.
+I just wanted to show a simple, but yet powerful option.

 Example of how repository is injected in service:

 - [Server](https://github.com/amerpersonal/Tickets4Sale/blob/master/src/main/scala/tickets4sale/api/WebServer.scala#L18)
 - [Tests](https://github.com/amerpersonal/Tickets4Sale/blob/master/src/test/scala/api/ApiSpec.scala#L37)

-CLI used empty repository.
-Chaning just one line of code would make it work with database.
-We could also store ticker reservation data in a CSV file.
+CLI uses empty repository.
+Changing just one line of code would make it work with database.
+We could also store ticket reservation data in a CSV file.
 There are various options.
 For example, we could add it to existing CSV file.
-In that case we would need to mark the end of reservation records for one show.
-This way of storing one part of data in CSV (information about performances) and the other part in database (ticket reservations) is not the best practice.
-I just wanted to show possibility.
-Having an implementation like this, it would be easy to store them in CSV.
+In that case we would need to have a special mark the end of reservation records for one show.
+This way of storing one part of data in CSV (information about performances) and the other part in database (ticket reservations) is not the best practice, but having an implementation like this, it would be easy to store them in CSV.

 ## Working with database